Seamless Mosaic Internals

 • scene_crs_choices()(crs_display_name, crs_wkt) for each distinct visible-scene CRS, deduped by IsSame, ordered so the last entry is the top scene’s CRS; seeds the dialog’s target-CRS combo and its default selection.

 • validate_target_crs(target_wkt) — raises UnmappableCrsError naming any scene (by name) that cannot be transformed to the target, via wiser.raster.utils.can_transform_between_srs.
+Now advisory — the GUI classifies incompatible scenes as pending rather than calling this as a hard gate (see Pending Scenes).

 All SRS objects used for transforms are built with OAMS_TRADITIONAL_GIS_ORDER (long/lat, x/y axis order), matching the geotransform convention used throughout WISER (see the georeferencer’s identical convention in Georeferencer Internals).